2025 Caterpillar Season – Yellow-haired Dagger

 Notes: Common and specific names come from apparent resemblance of adult moth’s pattern to Hebrew characters.
 This was found during the WGNSS joint Entomology and Nature Photography Groups’ outing to Council Bluff Lake.

-2025 Caterpillar Season – The Splendid Dagger
+2025 Caterpillar Season – Radcliffe’s Dagger

-Splendid Dagger
+Splendid Radcliffe’s Dagger

-Acronicta superans fam.
+Acronicta superans radcliffei fam.
 Noctuidae (Hodges#9226)

 Host plant: black cherry (Prunus serotina)